aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ![](images/app-login-page.png){: class="screencap" style="max-height:500px;"}

-Your app now authenticates users with Amazon Cognito.
-Your app users are now able to sign-up and subsequently sign-in.
+Your app now authenticates users with Amazon Cognito!

 **Where is the user data stored?**